VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_overview.en.md

 ![hs_overview_5](img/hs_overview_5.jpg)

-## Placing HEOScript and referencing objects
+## Placing VKC Attribute Script and referencing objects

 [VKC Attribute Script](../VKCComponents/VKCAttributeScript.md) components can be attached to gameobjects with [VKC Item Field](../VKCComponents/VKCItemField.md) and its child gameobjects.
 For details on how to place HeliScript, please check [VKC Attribute Script](../VKCComponents/VKCAttributeScript.md).